Hinckley, Minnesota: History

 The Ojibwe Indians were the first people to settle the Hinckley area.
 They trapped and hunted on the land and traded furs at the Mille Lacs and Pokegama trading posts.

 When European settlers came to the Hinckley area, it was a heavily forested area with thick forests of white pine, some of the largest in the state.
 The first railroad arrived in Hinckley in 1869; and so began a logging and railroad expansion.

 Hinckley was founded as the Village of Central Station in 1885, the village was re-incorporated as the City of Hinckley in 1907.
 Both names were after Hinckley Township where the city is located within.
 Surrounding Hinckley Township was known as Central Station by the railroads because of its position halfway between the Twin Ports of Duluth and Superior as well as the Twin Cities of Minneapolis and St. Paul.
 Hinckley Township was named in 1870 after Isaac Hinckley, president of the Philadelphia, Wilmington and Baltimore Railroad.

 By 1894, Hinckley was a prosperous community that had everything needed to serve residents and the fast-expanding lumber industry.

-On September 1, 1894, everything changed with a firestorm wiping out Hinckley and many northeastern Minnesota towns.
+On September 1, 1894, everything changed with a firestorm wiping out Hinckley and many northeastern Minnesota towns, killing over 400 people in the immediate and surrounding areas of town.
 Today the Hinckley Fire Museum, nine blocks west of Interstate 35 in downtown Hinckley, tells the devastating story of what came to be called the Great Hinckley Fire and the town's recovery from it.
-The museum is located in a restored railroad depot downtown, an exact replica of the pre-fire depot, built just after the fire.
+The museum is located in a restored railroad depot downtown, an exact replica of the pre-fire depot, built just after the fire on the exact same spot.

 After the fire, the burned stumps of the forests were cleared to take advantage of the now nutrient-rich soil.
 Hinckley's recovery would hinge on agriculture.
 Some of the main crops were potatoes, fruits and vegetables.
 The early harvests were bountiful.
 Abundant clover helped feed milk cows for a brisk dairy industry.